BowennZhou/email-sender-app/README.md

 # Email Sender App
-This is an email sender app built using PyQt6 and python.
+This is an email sender app built using PyQt6 and Python.
-It allows user to send email to multiple recipients with options to send individually or to all of them at once.
+It allows users to send email to multiple recipients with options to send individually or to all of them at once.

 ## Features
 - Login checking SMTP connection